New Student Orientation Q&A

 What will students do for fun?

-We hope it will all be fun, as students make friends with their classmates.
-In particular, though, the weekend will feature typical weekend activities, including vans to local destinations and activities planned by the NSO student leaders, who know what George School students love to do.
+Students will make friends with their new classmates through weekend activities, including vans to local destinations and activities planned by the NSO student leaders, who know what George School students love to do.
+We’ll also take great advantage of George School’s 240 acres with outdoor time, a ropes course, and fun challenges.

 How can parents take part?